 Pranayama is made up of two words, prana and ayama.
 Prana is vital force, ayama means to restrain or control.
 You can see from just this that pranayama is not breathing exercises but much more than that.
 It is the fourth limb of real ashtanga yoga.
 “Tasmin Sati Svasa prasvasayorgativicchedah Pranayamah”— The control of Prana is the stoppage of inhalation and exhalation, which follows after securing that steadiness of posture or seat, Asana.
 Thus is Pranayama defined in Patanjali Yoga Sutras, Chapter II-49.
 The chief aim of Pranayama is to unite the Prana with the Apana and take the united Pranapana slowly towards the head.
 The effect or fruit of Pranayama is Udghata (impulse or time that the retention is held for) or awakening of the sleeping Kundalini.That being said what is prana?
 Prana is the governing agency of all the sensory and motor functions of the body.
 It is what makes the physiology work properly and maintains the health of the physical body and mind.
 Prana is classified into subcategories due to each of the pranas functions.
 There are 30 discernable types of prana in the gross body.
 In yoga we generally talk about ten of them, in Ayurveda five.
 Prana also has many different names it goes by as to how the word is being used in a sentence.
 Pavan, vayu, vata, anila, are some of them.

-Pranayama can be looked at in the same vain as chi gung and various other asian arts that work to build the energy of the body.
+Pranayama can be looked at in the same vein as chi gung and various other Asian arts that work to build the energy of the body but should not be thought as the same as they are different in template and function, for example acupuncture points are not the same things as marmas although books you can get freely on the market have combined the two.
 Asana (the physical postures) are but to balance the prana of the body, which creates health and flexibility.
 A comfortable seat is a correct translation of Asana.
 From this comfortable seat of padmasana (lotus pose) pranayama or the building, storing, and building of capacity of the body takes place.
 This is done thru kumbaka or the stopping of the respiration.
 Respiration being disturbed, the mind becomes disturbed.
 By restraining respiration, the Yogi or Yogini gets steadiness of mind.
 Hatha Yoga Pradipika Chapter II – 2.
 The mind is intimately connected to prana as it is through the senses that we expend prana or use prana.
-Just as an example, at 4am to 4:30am when you wake up at night with anxiety and or a spinning mind, this is due to imbalanced prana.
+Just as an example, at 4 AM to 4:30 AM when you wake up at night with anxiety and or a spinning mind, this is due to imbalanced prana.
 It is also the time of day when prana is the highest so any imbalance will have a greater effect.
 Simply restraining the prana at this time will calm the mind immediately.
 This sis also one of the reasons why a yoga practice is done at the wee hours of the AM before the sun has risen.
-Vata is high until sunrise.
+Vata is activated until sunrise.

 From the Hatha Yoga Pradipika: